Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 Rif Seaport is basically the Willemstad cruise terminal, and of all the cruise terminals I’ve visited, this one is probably the best.
 It doesn’t feel at all like a cruise terminal but rather like a modern open-air entertainment and shopping area.
 It serves as a key gateway for cruise passengers visiting the island, with a pedestrian connection from the cruise pier to downtown.

 If you explore Curaçao on foot (which I highly recommend, even if you take an excursion), you’ll venture through this area.
-It’s gorgeous, vibrant and colorful.
-Although it feels modern and trendy, it’s part of the larger Rif Fort complex, a historic fort turned vibrant shopping and entertainment area, owned by the Renaissance hotel, all organized around a wide waterfront promenade.
+It’s gorgeous, vibrant, and colorful.
+Although it feels modern and trendy, it’s part of the larger Rif Fort complex, a historic fort turned vibrant shopping and entertainment area, owned by the Renaissance hotel.
+When you walk through Rif Fort you’ll find restaurants and coffee shops, souvenir shops, and more upscale boutiques.
+It’s clean and impeccable, and it feels cool to walk through a historic fort while enjoying modern amenities.

 Queen Emma Bridge

-It is a short walk from the cruise port, taking less than 10 minutes (again, taking you through Rif Fort), and there’s no cost to visit, as it’s a public area.
+If you walk through Rif Fort from the cruise pier, you’ll end up right at Curaçao’s famous floating bridge, one of the must-see attractions on the island.
+The Queen Emma Bridge, also known as the “Swinging Old Lady” or just the “Floating Bridge,” is a floating pontoon bridge that connects the Punda and Otrobanda districts of Willemstad.
+It is a short walk from the cruise port, taking less than 10 minutes (taking you through Rif Fort), and there’s no cost to visit.
 This unique bridge swings open to allow ships to pass and offers stunning views of the harbor and cruise ships docked at the Mega Pier.

 Punda Love Hearts

+At the end of Queen Emma Bridge, Curaçao’s famous “Punda Love Heart” sculpture used to reside.
+Visitors would attach padlocks to its heart-shaped frame to symbolize love and connection, much like the tradition on bridges in Paris.
 In 2025, the sculpture unexpectedly collapsed under the weight of thousands of locks added over the years.
-At the time of writing, it has not yet been reinstalled, but locals and visitors alike are hopeful it will return, as it's become one of Willemstad's most beloved photo spots.
+At the time of writing, it has not yet been reinstalled, but locals and visitors alike are hopeful it will return.

 Handelskade

-Also located at Queen Emma's bridge is Handelskade, a picturesque waterfront street lined with colorful Dutch colonial buildings, just a 15-minute walk from the port.
-To get there from the cruise terminal, walk through Rif Fort, cross the iconic Queen Emma Floating Bridge, and you’ll find yourself at Handelskade.
+Also located at Queen Emma’s bridge is Handelskade, a picturesque waterfront street lined with colorful Dutch colonial buildings, just a 15-minute walk from the port.
+To get there, walk through Rif Fort, cross the Queen Emma Floating Bridge, and you’ll find yourself at Handelskade.
+Walking around here feels like you’ve been transported to Amsterdam.
+The area has great photo opportunities, charming restaurants, cafes, shops, and boutiques.

 Kura Hulanda Museum